Ladvien/ladvien.github.io/_posts/2019-09-01-lego-deep-learning-classifier-cnn.md

 #### Parameters: Training Session
 The first few parameters help continue from an interrupted training session.
 For example, if your session is interrupted at epoch 183, then you could set `continue_training` = `True` and `initial_epoch` = 184, then execute the script.
 This should then load the last best model and pick back up training where you left off.
 Lastly, if you set `clear_logs` = `True` then it clears the Tensorboard information.
 So, if you continue a session, you will want to set this to `False`.

 This section is a WIP and there are several issues.
 First, the Tensorboard logs should be saved in separate folders and shouldn't need to be cleared.
-Also, when continuing a training session it resets the best validation score (tracked for saving your model before overfitting) resulting in a temporary dip in performance.
+Also, when continuing a training session, it resets the best validation score (tracked for saving your model before overfitting) resulting in a temporary dip in performance.

 #### Parameters: Image Data
 The `input_shape` refers to the dimensions of an image: height, width, and color (RGB) values.  `image_size` comes from the `input_shape`.